Consensys/ethereum-developer-tools-list/README.md

 * [Truffle](https://trufflesuite.com/) - Most popular smart contract development, testing, and deployment framework.
 Install the cli via npm and start here to write your first smart contracts.
 * [Truffle boxes](https://trufflesuite.com/boxes) - Packaged components for the Ethereum ecosystem.
 * [Hardhat](https://hardhat.org/) - Flexible, extensible and fast Ethereum development environment.
+* [Cryptotux](https://cryptotux.org/) - A Linux image ready to be imported in VirtualBox that includes the development tools mentionned above
 * [OpenZeppelin Starter Kits](https://openzeppelin.com/starter-kits/) - An all-in-one starter box for developers to jumpstart their smart contract backed applications.
 Includes Truffle, OpenZeppelin SDK, the OpenZeppelin/contracts-ethereum-package EVM package of audited smart contract, a react-app and rimble for easy styling.
 * [EthHub.io](https://docs.ethhub.io/) - Comprehensive crowdsourced overview of Ethereum- its history, governance, future plans and development resources.
 * [EthereumDev.io](https://ethereumdev.io) - The definitive guide for getting started with Ethereum smart contract programming.